Flood Advisory issued for Torrance by NWS - NewsBreak

 Flood Advisory issued for Torrance by NWS

-Effective: 2021-08-11 18:41:00 MDT Expires: 2021-08-11 21:30:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-08-16 13:16:00 MDT Expires: 2021-08-16 16:15:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Torrance The National Weather Service in Albuquerque has issued a * Arroyo and Small Stream Flood Advisory for Northern Lincoln County in central New Mexico Southeastern Torrance County in central New Mexico Southwestern Guadalupe County in east central New Mexico * Until 830 PM MDT. * At 526 PM MDT, Doppler radar indicated heavy rain due to thunderstorms moving slowly southward.
-This will cause arroyo and small stream flooding.
-Between 0.75 and 1.25 inches of rain have fallen. * Some locations that will experience flooding include Vaughn, Encino and Duran.alerts.weather.gov
+Be aware of your surroundings and do not drive on flooded roads.
+Target Area: Torrance The National Weather Service in Albuquerque has issued a * Arroyo and Small Stream Flood Advisory for Central Torrance County in central New Mexico * Until 645 PM MDT. * At 338 PM MDT, Doppler radar indicated heavy rain due to thunderstorms.
+This will cause arroyo and small stream flooding. * Some locations that will experience flooding include Estancia.alerts.weather.gov

 Comments / 0